mandy6720/amanda-www/README.md

-# amanda-www
+# My Personal Portfolio site
-My personal resume site
+Personal portfolio/resume site in case people ask for one :)